-- Four thick U-bolts secure it to your vehicle's roof rack cross bars
+- Includes four thick U-bolts to secure it to your vehicle's crossbar system.

 - Steel wind deflector helps eliminate resistance, improving your car’s fuel consumption and overall performance

-- Uneven weight distribution will cause the rack to lose some of its structural integrity, especially in the middle.
+- Uneven weight distribution could cause the rack to lose some of its structural integrity

 Why Trust Us

 Our reviews are driven by a combination of hands-on testing, expert input, “wisdom of the crowd” assessments from actual buyers, and our own expertise.
 We always aim to offer genuine, accurate guides to help you find the best picks.

 Best Jeep Roof Racks Reviews & Recommendations 2021

 How We Selected the Products

 We researched dozens of Jeep roof racks jacks currently available for sale, and carefully weighed dozens of owner comments on each product.
 We weighed the owner assessments against our own expertise, which includes nearly 20 years of experience conducting amateur repairs on old and new cars.
 We also prioritized well-known, high-quality Jeep roof rack brands and owner reports that spoke to construction quality, ease of use, and durability.

 Our product selections, rankings, and awards for this story are based on research.
 While we haven’t conducted real-world testing yet on all of these products yet, we’ve looked at consumer testimonials and data, tutorials, and general discussions on social media and in forums.
 We also consider price and specification in the context of the segment.
 And, of course, we rely on our institutional knowledge of the automotive landscape to weed out weak products.